nguyenanhhuy248/zoom-transcript-summarizer/README.md

 # Zoom Transcript Summarizer

-A web application built with FastAPI and React that uses a fine-tuned Gemma-2B Large Language Model to summarize Zoom meeting transcripts.
+A web application built with FastAPI and React.
+Uses a fine-tuned Google's Gemma-2B-it Large Language Model to summarize Zoom meeting transcripts.

-The notebook for fine-tuning Gemma-2B model on Google Colab is provided in the /notebook directory.
+The notebook for fine-tuning Gemma-2B-it model on Google Colab is provided in the /notebook directory.
 The fine-tuned model is published to Hugging Face @ https://huggingface.co/nguyenanhhuy248/gemma-2b-it-samsum

 ## Features